InspirationByte/eq2engine/README.md

 - Debugging overlay for visualizing and console command system for activating various debug systems
 - Vector math library
 - Input system supporting controllers and touch controls
-- Material system renderer with RHI backends Direct3D9, OpenGL 3.3 / ES 3.1
+- Material system renderer with RHI backends powered by WebGPU
-- Flexible Particle system
+- Simple Particle system
 - Scripted Audio System with use of nodes to enable control over playing sounds
 - Custom Data Structure containers such as Map, Array, List, Callable wrapper, Events, Promise and Future, Strong and Weak ref pointers and fixed arrays and lists
-- Own Lua script binding library
+- Own Lua script binding library (ESL)
 - Custom memory tracking allocator for ease of finding memory leaks
 - Integration with Concurrency Visualizer to debug multithreading within the project
 - Simple multi-thread job system